MDmubarak786/Movies-_Lovers/README.md

 🟢 This app contains Movie's name, lenth, title, trailer with webview page, outline,director.

-🟢 Last About page I am added some social network account links in that page
+🟢 Last About page I am added some social network account links in that page.

 ```